How To Differentiate Texturizing, Layers, and Thinning

 Thinning the hair is closely related to texturizing and is typically done at the same time as texturizing.

-Thinning will help remove weight from the hair when you have a ton of hair.
+Thinning will help remove weight from the hair when you have a lot of hair.
 This can help with styling and even headaches.
+Texturizing is done on clients even if they have thinner hair, because we aren’t reducing the amount of hair and thinning it out, just removing the weight lines.

-When thinning a guests hair I typically start relatively close to the scalp with either my straight shears or my thinning shears and make cuts to remove some of the hair.
+When thinning a guests hair I typically start relatively close to the scalp with either my straight shears or my thinning shears and make cuts to remove some of the bulk from the hair.

 I then work my way down to the ends and finish off by texturizing the ends of the hair.
 You want more bulk towards the root of the hair and less on the ends to achieve maximum volume.